A red tulip is a fragrant flower. The life span of this plant

 How Do You Care For Red Tulips (Seadov)?

 Red Tulips (Seadov) require very little care once planted in your garden or flower bed.
 You will only need to water them once or twice per week, depending on how hot or dry it gets outside over the summer months.
+How to Grow Winning Tulips?

 How Did Red Tulips (Seadov) Get Their Name?